 Snorkeling around all the Gili Islands: The best spots from Turtle Highways to Instagram Statues

 The Gili Islands are famous for three things: crystal-clear water, turtle encounters, and their horse carts.
 But let’s focus on what really matters: snorkeling.
-You don’t need a scuba tank to see the magic here, just a mask, snorkel, and maybe some finsnd let’s to on a snorkel tour!
+You don’t need a scuba tank to see the magic here – just a mask, snorkel and you’re ready to go on a snorkel tour!

 The Gili Snorkel Survival Guide 🐠